Muslim Leaders In Manchester Are Fearful That Their Communities Will Experience A Backlash

 Imams from mosques in Manchester, after gathering Tuesday to offer prayers for the families and victims of a terror attack in their hometown, have expressed fears of a backlash on Muslim communities.

-With images of a suspected arson attack on a mosque circulating on social media in the wake of the suicide bombing that killed 22, Nazmul Hussain, principal of Oldham Islamic College, told BuzzFeed News they were anticipating a rise in hate crime.
+With images of a suspected arson attack on a mosque circulating on social media in the wake of the suicide bombing, which killed 22, Nazmul Hussain, principal of Oldham Islamic College, told BuzzFeed News they were anticipating a rise in hate crime.

 Hussain, who confirmed the attack with Imam Faruq Noorani of Willow Street Mosque, said: "I feel shocked."

-He said that before Monday's attack, "hate crime is increasing now, graffiti, small leaflets.”
-He added, “When terror attacks happen, mosque attacks happen.
+He said that before Monday's attack, "hate crime is increasing now, graffiti, small leaflets”.
+He added: “When terror attacks happen, mosque attacks happen.
 There's correlation."

-It was a sombre afternoon at Victoria Park mosque, where 24 imams, councillors, academics offered their prayers for the victims of Monday’s attack.
-Like others in Manchester, many are parents who were expecting anxious questions from their children when they got home in the evening.
+It was a sombre afternoon at Victoria Park mosque, where 24 imams, councillors, and academics offered their prayers for the victims of Monday’s attack.
+Like others in Manchester, many were parents who were expecting anxious questions from their children when they got home in the evening.

-But first there were community events, interfaith vigils, and media engagements to attend as they urged their communities to get in touch with the authorities if they had any information.
-None of them had heard of the suspect named by police as Salman Abedi, who was born in the UK after his parents arrived from Libya.
+But first there were community events, interfaith vigils, and media engagements to attend as they urged their communities to get in touch with authorities if they had any information.
+None of them had heard of the suspected attacker, named by police as Salman Abedi, who was born in the UK after his parents arrived from Libya.

 Leading the prayers was Imam Irfan Chishti, who called for unity and not allowing division or hate to form within the community.